Molecular biology

 VIRION

-Non-enveloped, spherical, about 30 nm in diameter, composed of a protein shell surrounding the naked RNA genome.
+Non-enveloped, spherical, about 30 nm in diameter, T=pseudo3 icosahedral capsid surrounding the naked RNA genome.
 The capsid consists of a densely-packed icosahedral arrangement of 60 protomers, each consisting of 3 polypeptides, VP1, VP2, and VP3.
 VP4 does not seem to be incorporated into virions.

 GENOME

-Monopartite, linear, ssRNA(+) genome of 7.478 kb, polyadenylated, composed of a single ORF encoding a polyprotein.
-Viral genomic RNA has a viral protein (VPg) at its 5’ end instead of a methylated nucleotide cap structure.
-The long UTR at the 5’ end contains an internal ribosome entry site (IRES) type III.
+Monopartite, linear ssRNA(+) genome of 7.478 kb, polyadenylated, composed of a single ORF encoding a polyprotein.
+Viral genomic RNA has a viral protein (VPg) at its 5' end instead of a methylated nucleotide cap structure.
+The long UTR at the 5' end contains a type III internal ribosome entry site (IRES).
 The P1 region encodes the structural polypeptides.
 The P2 and P3 regions encode the nonstructural proteins associated with replication.
 Encodes a unique protease 3C.
-The shorter 3’ UTR is polyadenylated and is important in (-)strand synthesis.
+The shorter 3' UTR is polyadenylated and is important in (-)strand synthesis.

 GENE EXPRESSION